Breaking in through walls, bombing hallways, demolishing buildings – the definition of a fun-packed game is an architect’s worst nightmare!

 - Customize every aspect of your home to make it...

 Intrigued by the idea of designing a home?
 Why not take it a notch higher and change the room to an entire castle instead?
+A castle-building game is something that you don’t encounter often for sure.
 Challenge your designing skills at higher levels with another popular App Mints game, Design This Castle.

-Experience how it is to be a royal designer and build some of the most spectacular castles your friends have even seen!
+Experience how it is to be a royal designer and build some of the most spectacular castles your friends have ever seen!

 Ravaging through the dark alleys filled with betrayal and deceit – that’s just the best way to describe the Loiste Interactive game “INFRA”.
 If you genuinely enjoy thriller novels, its storyline is guaranteed to have you feeling ecstatic.

 Its story arc revolves around a city that is slowly falling apart and a protagonist who aims to bring it back to life.

 While playing this game, you’ll be able to sense a profound resemblance to Crumbling America, a documentary exposing the infrastructural blunders in the States.
 Here, things get intense as you get to encounter and fix the architectural issues with a flashlight and a camera.